 - Establish a voice for your business

-How do you want your business to be perceived?
-Serious, light-hearted, authoritative, quirky?
-Email allows you to build a voice that your customers will hear as they read.
-Give careful thought to how you want it to sound.
+What do you want people to think of your company?
+Serious, humorous, authoritative, or eccentric?
+When you send an email, you can create a voice that your consumers will hear as they read.
+Consider carefully how you want it to sound.

 - Build trust with your customers

 Consumers are wary of parting with their hard-earned cash – and their confidence.
 Every day, they receive dozens of emails.
 As a result, establishing trust is difficult.
 However, there are ways to accomplish that while still adhering to your legal requirements not to spam people:

 - Make sure your email marketing is opt-in.
 Allow users to subscribe to themselves rather than automatically collecting email addresses.

 - Make unsubscribing as simple as possible.
 Customers have the right to alter their views at any time.
 Demonstrate that you value their decision.

 - In easy words, explain the benefits to the person who is joining up.
 Make sure they know what they’ll get out of it.

 - Give them a say in what kind of information they get from you and how often they get it.
 This will give them a sense of control, which they will like.